-In New York City, Robbie is the resident music advisor for the long-running off-broadway hit The Imbible: A Spirited History of Drinking and The Imbible: Day Drinking, currently playing at New World Stages.
+In New York City, Robbie is the resident music director for the long-running off-broadway hit The Imbible: A Spirited History of Drinking and The Imbible: Day Drinking, currently playing at New World Stages, as well as The Imbible: Christmas Carol Cocktails.
 Regionally, Robbie has worked at some of America’s most loved theaters, like the Ogunquit Playhouse and Northern Stage, and his work has been honored with many awards.
 Crazy for You and All Shook Up won the Moss Hart awards for professional excellence in two consecutive years at the New London Barn Playhouse, where Robbie was also honored with the “Best Music Direction” award by the New Hampshire Theater Awards for his work on The Mystery of Edwin Drood.
 He’s received several awards and nominations both for best production and best music direction from the Bay Area Theater Critics Circle and the Bay Area Theatre Awards for his work on shows like Sweeney Todd, Triassic Parq, and Assisted Living, the musical at theaters including Ray Of Light, Woodminster Amphitheater, and Berkeley Playhouse.
+His vocal arrangements appeared at Hersheypark in Once Upon… for which he also served as music director.
 He has worked with Midtown Arts Center in Colorado, Skyline Theater Company in New Jersey, the Scranton Shakespeare Festival, and was the music supervisor for the off-off-Broadway revival of the 60’s musical Touch at the historic 13th St Repertory Theater.

 Born and raised in Anchorage, AK, Robbie holds degrees in music and philosophy with honors from Gonzaga University and an MM from the San Francisco Conservatory of Music.robbie cowan MD resume